 Case Study Two

-On another occasion I was visiting a relatively small events company and the offices were actually quite plush.
+I was visiting a relatively small events company.
+The offices were actually quite plush.
 One staff member had been complaining that her workstation was causing her distress.
 So I was called in to see if I could work it out.
 Now, by virtue of your expertise and the fact you are being paid to do this, it becomes obvious that a no messing around approach is entirely necessary.

-I made all the usual checks, monitor a bit too low, desk a bit messy, bit of reorganisation here and there.
+I made all the usual checks, monitor a bit too low, desk a bit messy, a bit of reorganisation here and there.
 The last check I normally make is under the desk.
-Now this is where, on this occasion, the problems began and ended.
+Now, this is where, on this occasion, the problems began and ended.
 The underneath of the desk was like a cupboard.
-Many boxed shoes, clothing, even a boxed up printer from home.
+Many boxed shoes, clothing, even a boxed up printer!
+A whole printer under your desk.
 There was no room for feet.
 On my recommendation, she was told to move it all right away.
 It took her ages.
 Now, here is a person complaining about aches and pains.
 Just try sitting at your desk with your feet under your chair for five minutes and you will start to feel aches and pains.
 Therefore it is important that we do not always apportion blame on the company.
 Individuals must take responsibility for there workstations.

 This is what happens.
 People are not aware of how the body works.
 They cannot see the interrelationship between a person and a workstation.
 And you cannot learn it in five days on an ergonomic course by the Health & Safety Executive.
 As heartfelt as these courses are, without the sound principles of the Alexander Technique and the experienced practitioner, there is no way of observing the subtleties of an individuals relationship to the space they work in.
 Workstation Assessments should be a yearly routine, but it is important to work with someone who can actually help you.
 A Workstation Assessment by the wrong person can be expensive and a waste of time.